CrowdStrike/Cloud-Azure/container/kernel-aks-implementation-guide.md

     image to pull.
 The default image name to deploy a kernel sensor to a node is `falcon-node-sensor`.
 ```
-- List the pods deployed by the helm chart and verify they are runnning
+- List the pods deployed by the helm chart and verify they are running
 ```
     kubectl get pods -n falcon-system
 ```